shuhaowu/shuhaowu.github.com/posts/013-software_is_easy.md

 The real world is hard and is full of constraints (more on that in a later blog post, perhaps) and these constraints tend to collide with our imaginations.

-Students who studies computer science can learn much faster, at least in theory, than their peers in other fields.
+Students who study computer science can learn much faster, at least in theory, than their peers in other fields.
 Instead of performing an experiment every two weeks, experiments can be done in real time, as the lecturer teaches.
 Instead of costing tens or hundres of thousands of dollars to get equipments for students, a lot of cool things in CS can be accomplished, or at least demonstrated in principle, on machines that cost only a few hundred dollars.
-Instead of fiddling with equipments by flicking the bubbles out of a pitot tube and get confused over why there is a large deviation between your experimental results and standard values, one can expect relatively the same, or even exactly the same results in CS.
+Instead of fiddling with equipments by flicking the bubbles out of a pitot tube and getting confused over why there is a large deviation between your experimental results and standard values, you can expect relatively the same, or even exactly the same results in CS.
 All of these can be traced back to limitations faced by traditional engineering.

 Another interesting point is that in software, you're encouraged to make